-8.2 Accreditation of heritage destinations in the cities
+8.2.
+Accreditation of heritage destinations in the cities

 The historic destinations and monuments are accredited internationally and nationally by UNESCO and ASI respectively.
-Thus the criteria is important in prioritization of one heritage city over the other.
+Thus, the criteria are important in prioritization of one heritage city over the other.

-8.3 Number of heritage monuments
+8.3.
+Number of heritage monuments